 Do I have to write the licensing exams prior to clerking?

-Prior to their start date, all the articling students are requested to complete the Solicitor and Barrister examinations.
-Students can start their articling term any time after the Licensing Exams are completed.
+Prior to their start date, all the articling students are encouraged to complete the Solicitor and Barrister examinations.

 Are there any special requirements if I have attended a law school outside of Canada?